 How many people are required to book a Private Tour?

-The minimum number of participants required for this tour is 1 person, and there is no maximum since we can split the group for the checkpoints but still hike and camp together.
+The minimum number of participants required for this tour is one person, and there is no maximum since we can split the group for the checkpoints but still hike and camp together.
 The price for the Private Inca Trail will depend on the number of travelers in your party.

 What is the Inca Trail food like?